oracle-livelabs/security/accessgovernance/review-who-has-access/review-who-has-access.md

     - [Oracle Access Governance LiveLabs Group 3](https://accessgov-ocw-03-yzukikevdw6w.access-governance.us-ashburn-1.oci.oraclecloud.com/ui/)
     - [Oracle Access Governance LiveLabs Group 4](https://accessgov-ocw04-yzukikevdw6w.access-governance.us-ashburn-1.oci.oraclecloud.com/ui/)
 3. Ensure you have **accessgov_iam** identity domain selected.
-4. Log in to **Oracle Access Governance** as **user manager** with a username and password provided by Hands-on Lab instructors. **Please note username on LiveLabs step screenshot might be different from the username you received.**
+4. Log in to **Oracle Access Governance** as **user manager** with a username and password provided by LiveLabs instruction. **Please note username on LiveLabs step screenshot might be different from the username you received.**
 	![Access Governance Login](images/ag-logon.png)
 5. You should see the **Oracle Access Governance** main dashboard. **Please note data on Oracle Access Governance main dashboard in your assigned system might be different from LiveLabs step screenshot.**
   ![Access Governance Homepage](images/ag-homepage.png)